 Our corporate headquarters are currently located in Rockville, Maryland.
-We occupy approximately 16,000 square feet of office space at this location under a lease that expires in September 2023, renewable for an additional five-year term.
-We also occupy space elsewhere in Rockville, Maryland under a single lease which includes approximately 11,000 square feet of office space expiring in October 2020, renewable for two additional three-year terms, and approximately 19,000 square feet of adjacent office and laboratory space expiring in March 2021, renewable to be coterminous with the adjacent office space under the lease.
-Additionally, we occupy approximately 3,865 square feet of office space in New York, New York under a lease that expires in October 2020.
+We occupy approximately 19,000 square feet of office space at this location under a lease that expires in September 2023, renewable for an additional five-year term.
+We also occupy approximately 46,000 square feet of office and laboratory space elsewhere in Rockville, Maryland under a lease that expires in September 2021, renewable for two additional three-year terms.
+Additionally, we occupy approximately 4,000 square feet of office space in New York, New York under a lease that expires in October 2020.
 We believe that our existing facilities are adequate to meet our current needs, and that suitable additional alternative spaces will be available in the future on commercially reasonable terms.